sfp_2025_banniere_refonte_1.png

 The aim of this session is to bring together experts to share their experiences in using AI to process experimental data, solve inverse problems and control dynamic systems.

-Guest speaker: Gaël Varoquaux (Inria Saclay-Île de France, Palaiseau, France) - Title to be announced.
+Guest speaker: Gaël Varoquaux (Inria Saclay-Île de France, Palaiseau, France) - Title: AI and Science

 2. Model discovery and computation